exercism/java/concepts/exceptions/introduction.md

 All unchecked exceptions inherit from `RuntimeException`, which itself is an extension of `Exception`.

-## Errors

-Java also has a separate category called _Errors_ which are serious problems that are external to an application.
-An example of an error is the `OutOfMemoryError` which occurs when an application is trying to use more memory than is available on the system.

-Like unchecked exceptions, errors are not checked at compile-time and are not usually thrown from application code.
-Unlike exceptions, Errors represent serious system-level problems that applications should generally not attempt to catch or handle.

-All errors in Java inherit from the `Error` class.

 ## Throwing exceptions

 A method in Java can throw an exception by using the `throw` statement.